Welcome to

 Patients should visit the dentist regularly before, during, and after the completion of therapy.

-If possible, patients are encouraged to have a dental exam before treatment begins.
-But a dental exam or procedures may not be possible after cancer therapy has begun.
+If possible, have a dental exam before treatment begins.
+But a dental exam or procedures may not be possible after therapy has begun.

 Braces and other orthodontic devices may need to be removed before treatment to prevent oral complications such as gingivitis, mucositis, and dental decay from occurring inside the mouth.